Important Phrasal Verbs With Meaning for Competitive Exams

 - Please go over (examine)the accounts.

-- I went through (experienced) great sufferings.
+- I went through (experienced) great suffering.

 - I have gone through (to read) the book.